Best UK Universities for LLM for Indian Students (2026–2027 Guide)

 7. Queen Mary University of London (QMUL)

-• Specialisations: Arbitration, Banking & Finance Law
+• Top Specialisations: Arbitration, Banking & Finance Law

 8. University of Manchester

-• Strength: Industry exposure and internships
+• Strength: Industry exposure and practical training

 9. University of Bristol